Buddhism in the Middle East: Israel

 As of 2020, Israel had approximately 20,000 Buddhists, constituting about 0.30% of the population.
 Israel also has several Buddhist centers across its country, mainly in Tel Aviv, Haifa, and other regions, including the capital, Jerusalem.

 Kuwait

 There are approximately 100,000 Buddhists living in Kuwait constituting around 5% of the total population.
 Currently, there are no known Buddhist organizations or temples found in Kuwait.

 UAE

 The Buddhist population in the United Arab Emirates consists primarily of expatriates from South Asia and Southeast asian countries such as Thailand, Malaysia, Sri Lanka, and Nepal.
 The Mahamevnawa Buddhist Monastery branch in Dubai, established in 2009, is the UAE’s only Buddhist temple which serves the Buddhist population.
+There were about 2.40% Buddhists in the UAE.